juxor/afaq/markdown/secG1.md

 differences in the rights on which it would be based (with no right to capitalist private property being the most important).

-All this means that to go on and on about individualist anarchism and it support for a free market simply misses the point.
+All this means that to go on and on about individualist anarchism and its support for a free market simply misses the point.
 No one denies that individualist anarchists were (and are) in favour of a "free market" but this did not mean they were not socialists nor that they wanted the same kind of